 There is a slow cooker and instant pot option below to choose your cooking method.
 I personally love using my slow cooker, as it’s so easy to dump all the ingredients in and leave it alone until it’s done.
 Enjoy!

 Serve warm and fill your bowl with your favorite toppings.

 How To Make In The Instant Pot

 To make this paleo chicken tortilla soup in the instant pot, start by turning on the saute function.
 Add oil, and saute the garlic and onions for 2-3 minutes.

 Turn the saute function off, and add the diced tomatoes, green chiles, coconut milk, lime juice, bone both, cumin, cilantro, chili powder, and chicken breast.
 Stir, and place the lid on the instant pot.

 Set the instant pot setting to HIGH and cook for 14 minutes.
 Place steam valve to “sealing”.
 When the timer goes off, you can either let the pressure out manually, or let it release naturally.

 Transfer the chicken breast to a plate and shred with two forks.
 Add the chicken back into the instant pot and give everything a good stir.
 Serve immediately.
 Use a ladle to fill your bowl, and top your soup with your favorite toppings.

-Freeze – If you want to freeze the soup to eat later on, wait till soup is cooled and place it in a freezer-safe container.
+Freeze – If you want to freeze your whole 30 chicken tortilla soup to eat later on, wait till soup is cooled and place it in a freezer-safe container.
 Store in the freezer for up to 3 months.
 To reheat, place it in the refrigerator overnight to thaw.
 Reheat it on the stove top or in your slow cooker on the “warm” or “low” settings.